Marsupial Trouble

 Molasses repellent

 Grab the molasses jar from the pantry, we’re making the easiest repellent.
-Mix a cup of molasses with 1 litre of water, stir until the molasses dissolves.
+Mix a cup of molasses with 1 litre of water, and stir until the molasses dissolves.
 Now pour it in a spray bottle and spray onto foliage.
-You can add 1-2 teaspoons potassium-based detergent or natural dish soap to the mixture, which will make the solution stickier and last longer.
-But use with caution, some plants might not react well to it.
+You can add 1-2 teaspoons of potassium-based detergent or natural dish soap to the mixture, which will make the solution stickier and last longer.
+But use it with caution, some plants might not react well to it.

 Mothballs against possums